 We pride ourselves on the facilities we offer.
 Our computing services make us one of the best equipped languages departments in the UK.
 Advisers are on hand to help you take advantage of multilingual word-processing and to point you towards websites useful for language study.
 Our custom designed Language Centre provides state-of-the-art language teaching and learning facilities.
 We also subscribe to many foreign newspapers and journals.

 There are huge benefits to studying politics in London, with national political institutions, party headquarters, high-profile international organisations and think-tanks all based here.
 At Queen Mary, we exploit our location to the full, inviting a range of high-profile and inspiring speakers to the campus.
-In the first six months of 2011 alone, David Willetts MP, Baroness Hayman, and Lords Healey, Mandelson and Hurd all came to speak to the Mile End Group, a forum for the exchange of ideas on government.
 There’s also a student-run politics society who organise debates and events of their own.

 - Introduction to International Relations